Bo Gu: Death

-After the end of World War II in 1945, Mao was invited by Chiang to Chongqing for peace negotiations in order to avoid civil war between CCP and KMT.
-Qin was one of the delegates of the CCP with Mao, which indicated his appealing to Mao and his prominence in the CCP.
-Qin attended the following Political Consulting Congress held in Chongqing as delegate of CCP in Feb 1946.
-When Qin was on his way back to Yan'an, he died in an airplane crash in Shanxi.
-Among the other victims were several senior CCP leaders such as General Ye Ting, the secret police boss Deng Fa, and the old CCP member Wang Ruofei (王若飞).
+After the end of World War II in 1945, Bo Gu was one of the CCP delegates sent to Chongqing to negotiate a new constitution and the resolution of KMT-CCP tensions.
+Bo attended the following Political Consulting Congress held in Chongqing as delegate of CCP in February 1946.
+When Bo was on his way back to Yan'an, he died in an airplane crash in Shanxi.
+Among the other victims were several senior CCP leaders such as General Ye Ting, the secret police boss Deng Fa, and the CCP member Wang Ruofei.